 Eliot and Docker are not competing against each other; they are working together, in Open Source, to take the ecosystem forward.

 Keys to Kubernetes great success, addition to the great community, are simple concepts and consistent APIs.
-That's why Eliot is following the great leader and picks many great concepts that work in IoT domain and implements them the same way!
+That's why Eliot is following the great leader.
+Goal is to re-use Kubernetes code as much as possible, but at the same time keep focus tightly in IoT limitations and requirements.
 Kubernetes is pushing the boundaries of cloud computing and Eliot is working on in IoT.

 All cloud IoT solutions (AWS, Azure, Google, IBM) base to the same practice, you use SDK to implement software that collects data from the sensor and send it to the cloud where data gets processed and analyzed.
 Analysis result can send a message back to the device to trigger some action.

 Eliot doesn't try to provide this kind of features at all, actually, you can use any cloud service with Eliot.
-Eliot provides an easy way to deliver your cloud integration to the device and gives you a way to update the software across thousands of devices safely and easily.
+Eliot provides an easy way to deliver your cloud integration to the device and gives you a way to update the software safely and easily.